 4. Nike revisiting the Goadome feels like a return to a cult artefact rather than a mainstream retro.
 From your perspective, what separates a meaningful revival from a hollow nostalgia play?

 A meaningful revival pulls from the archive, where cultural significance is evident & positions it with reason to keep evolving.
-Rather than sit pretty because it looks nice.
 The Goadome or the Nike Boot as it was colloquially referred to had a major impact within the US Hip Hop scene, being championed by the likes of Wale, Big Boi, Jim Jones and the whole Dipset camp.
 Pioneering artists, and no one can deny that US Hip Hop has had and still does influence the UK scenes.

 5. Grime fashion was born from environment, council estates, youth clubs, pirate radio towers.
 How can a brand activation like “HARDWEAR” channel that energy without sanitising it?